hbctraining/Intro-to-shell-flipped/lessons/07_permissions_and_environment_variables.md

 .
 ```

-The `-l` flag tells `ls` to give us a long-form listing.
-It's a lot of information, so let's go through the columns in turn **starting from the right side moving left**.
+As we have learned, the `-l` flag tells `ls` to give us a long-form listing.
+Let's take another look at the columns in this output, **starting from the right side moving left**.

 1. File/directory names
 2. Times and dates last modified.
 Backup systems and other tools use this information in a variety of ways, but you can use it to tell when you (or anyone else with permission) last changed a file.